 When creating advertisements, tapping into those emotional responses to provoke that feeling of contentment in a situation helps people feel comforted and more likely will result in a purchase.
 However, don’t underestimate all of those “feel good” events and experiences.
 A great example of this is the WhatsApp API, which allows businesses to connect with their customers in a more personal and efficient way, much like the Coca-Cola “Happiness Machine” commercial, creating many smiles and laughter.

 Take an approach to your marketing strategy for sales by asking yourself the following questions:

 - What do we want our prospects to feel?

 - What do we want them to do?

 With emotion taking the lead in creating the action necessary for clients to purchase, utilizing and understanding all of these emotions will be an essential tool for your sales pitches.
 Make sure that you assess and review your strategy and utilize proper tools to regularly assess and optimize what and how you’re doing.
-Fuel your decisions by keeping an eye on your core metrics like how your website traffic is moving and what kind of audience is visiting your website with a tool like Google Analytics, what sort of prospects are you getting with regular leads inspection, know how many people are clicking links in your marketing campaigns by using analytics for short URLs, see how your customers are responding to your sales calls with call tracking, etc. You know your business better than anyone else and you should know what metrics you must be tracking to ensure you are moving in the right direction.
+Fuel your decisions by keeping an eye on your core metrics like how your website traffic is moving and what kind of audience is visiting your website with a tool like Google Analytics, what sort of prospects are you getting with regular leads inspection, know how many people are clicking links in your marketing campaigns by using analytics for short URLs, see how your customers are responding to your sales calls with cloud call center solution and call tracking, etc. You know your business better than anyone else and you should know what metrics you must be tracking to ensure you are moving in the right direction.
 Be realistic and cautious in your approach and keep these emotions in consideration while mastering every step of cracking your next sale.